 Courses whose numbers begin with the digits 3 and 4 are normally open only to students in their third and fourth years.
 Courses whose numbers begin with the digit 5 are normally open only to students in Honours.

-There is a prerequisite of 6 credit hours in English at the introductory or intermediate level for all advanced-level courses in English, unless special permission is obtained from the instructor of the advanced-level course.
+There is a prerequisite of 6 credit hours in English of 1000- or 2000-level courses for all advanced-level courses in English, unless special permission is obtained from the instructor of the advanced-level course.

 Each spring the Department compiles a Handbook with detailed descriptions of courses to be offered in the following academic year.
-For information about instructors, texts, methods of instruction, assignments and examinations required etc., you should consult this Handbook, available from the Department office.
+For information about instructors, texts, assignments, and examinations required etc., you should consult this Handbook, available from the Department office.
 For further information, consult the instructors.

 Other Literatures: Consult the course listings for Classics, French, Greek, and Latin, and for Comparative Cultural Studies.